|Type of tour:||Self-guided|

 Day 7: Chioggia - Mestre (22 miles/35 km)

 Across the islands of Pellestrina and Lido, which separate the open sea from the Venetian lagoon, you reach the stately, beautiful Venice.
-After a nice, long stroll in the city's fascinating maze of lanes and bridges you will ride to Mestre along the 2 mile (4 km) long bridge "Ponte della Liberta".
+After a nice, long stroll in the city's fascinating maze of lanes and bridges you will reach Mestre by train.

 Overnight in Mestre (just outside of Venice).